What is CalFresh?

 How to Apply

-The CalFresh assistance program at SF State helps you apply over the phone!
+The CalFresh assistance program at SF State helps you apply in person!

-When calling or coming in for an appointment, please have these documents available on your computer to send:
+When coming in for an appointment, please bring these documents:

 - Photo ID